Travel Budget for Belfast Visit Belfast on a Budget or Travel in Style

 This data comes from the travel budgets of real travelers - How it works.
 Put these numbers on your website.

-A vacation to Belfast for one week usually costs around £930 for one person.
-So, a trip to Belfast for two people costs around £1,860 for one week.
-A trip for two weeks for two people costs £3,720 in Belfast.
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Belfast can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Belfast will often have a lower daily budget per person than one person traveling alone for one week.

-How expensive is Belfast?
-How much money do I need for Belfast?
+How much money do I need for a trip to Belfast?

 Accommodation Budget in Belfast